smlbeltran/payment-gateway-api/README.md

 A step by step series of examples that tell you how to get a development env running and execute all requests.

+Note: if you find it difficult to install the project and run the build I have attached the binary as well just in case.

 Download the GO Project

 ```